emmauscollege/arcade/README.md

 Returning from the game to the menu is done by pushing the home button.
 A python programm `hotkey-deamon.py` is running in the background to make this happen.
 This way, we are not depending on the game to be able to correctly return to the main menu.

 ### Upgrade script
 `arcade-install.sh` autostarts when booting the Arcade, after the GUI has started.
-If internet is available, the script re-installs downloads the latest version of the arcade from github.
+If internet is available, the script downloads and re-installs the latest version of the arcade from github.

 ### Start script
 `./bin/arcade-start.sh` is launched by `arcade-install`.
 It starts the webserver that serves the menu and game files and it starts the hotkey-daemon.